radiantmediaplayer/outstream-ads-gallery/README.md

 Additionally, you may also want to review our [picture in picture player extension](https://github.com/radiantmediaplayer/rmp-detachable-player) that also supports outstream video ads.

 ## Usage
+Download latest release from releases tab.
 Review each corresponding folder for player code examples.
 Adapt it to your project requirement.

 ## Complying with the [Initial Better Ads Standards](https://www.betterads.org/standards/) from the Coalition for Better Ads
 Auto-playing outstream video ads with sound is a least preferred ad experience for both desktop and mobile